Cooperative Doctoral Degrees

 Through the UM cooperative doctoral program, graduate faculty members who hold membership in the doctoral faculty of the University of Missouri are eligible to serve as directors of doctoral dissertations on their resident campus, as well as on any of the other three campuses offering a doctoral degree in the doctoral-faculty member's academic field.
 Students who want to pursue doctoral degree programs in conjunction with one of the other three campuses of the University of Missouri may do so in accordance with the guidelines listed below.
-The registrars at UMC, UMR, or UMSL can provide information on admission procedures for the doctoral programs on their respective campuses.
-The cooperative program is particularly appropriate for students seeking a doctoral degree that is not offered at the campus where they currently are enrolled.
-Direct specific inquiries regarding participation by doctoral faculty on the UMKC campus to the dean or chairperson of the UMKC academic unit offering a graduate program in the desired field of study.
+The registrars at University of Missouri-Columbia (MU), Missouri University of Science and Technology S&T, or University of Missouri-St. Louis (UMSL) can provide information on admission procedures for the doctoral programs on their respective campuses.

 In the following guidelines, the terms primary campus, graduate school or dean refer to that granting the degree.